MapleCCC/Nixacernis-Keyboard-Backend/README.md

 Note that the above commands set up only a naive development server as a built-in feature provided by Django.
 It's not intended for production deployment.

-Instead, use GUNICORN as recommended by Django:
+Instead, use Gunicorn as recommended by Django:

 ```bash
 $ gunicorn nixacernis.wsgi